 Seriously, you should see how much extra cheese I bought last night.

-Let’s take a step away from all the doom and gloom and have a little fun with it because I said so.
+Let’s take a step away from all the doom and gloom and have a little fun with it instead, because I said so.

 If you’re looking to scare yourself a little bit more, or maybe pick up a pandemic pointer or two from pure fiction – because at this point, isn’t that what 2020 is? – here is my list of 19 books (get it?
 COVID-19?
-I’m hilarious!) that are perfectly on theme for social distancing during the Corona Virus lock down.
+I’m a GENIUS!) that are perfectly on theme for social distancing during the Corona Virus lock down.

 🔪 The Stand by Stephen King